damn-dvlpr/Css-Variable-Exemplar/README.md

 <h3> CSS Variable Exemplar </h3>
-An interactive illustration depicting the use of CSS variables and their dynamic manipulation using JS.
+An interactive illustration depicting the use of CSS variables and their dynamic manipulation using vanilla-JS.